 Numerous matters for several clients, including Atari, Inc., Dean Foods (as Baskin-Robbins area franchisor), and W.R.
 Grace & Co.

 Network-1 v.
 Hewlett Packard Enterprise (2017)

-Mark was co-lead counsel for defendant Hewlett Packard Enterprise in a week-long patent jury trial involving Power over Ethernet technology.
-The case resulted in a defense verdict, in which all asserted claims of the patent were found not to be infringed, and were also found to be invalid.
-Following post-trial motions, the District Court upheld the non-infringement verdict but vacated the verdict of invalidity.
+Co-lead counsel for Hewlett Packard Enterprise in a week-long patent jury trial involving Power over Ethernet technology.
+The case resulted in a defense verdict, in which all asserted claims of the patent were found not to be infringed and were also found to be invalid.
+Following post-trial motions, the district court upheld the non-infringement verdict but vacated the verdict of invalidity.
 An appeal is pending.
 (E.D.
 Tex.; Judge Schroeder).